 We also act as the national statistical agency for the Australian financial sector and play a role in preserving the integrity of Australia’s retirement incomes policy.

 forward-looking, primarily risk-based, consultative, consistent and in line with international best practice.
 This approach also recognises that management and boards of supervised institutions are primarily responsible for financial soundness.

 We play a critical role in protecting the financial well-being of the Australian community; as a result, high standards are required in everything we do.
 In our work and in our interactions with others, we value and seek to demonstrate the APRA values of integrity, respect, collaboration, excellence and accountability.

 The Government recognises that prudential regulation cannot and should not seek to guarantee a zero failure rate of prudentially regulated institutions or provide absolute protection for market participants (including consumers).
 A regulatory approach of this intensity would remove the natural spectrum of risk that is fundamental to well-functioning markets, and ultimately reduce the efficiency and growth of the Australian economy.
 It is important that the prudential regime maintains a low incidence of failure of regulated entities while not impeding continued improvements in efficiency or hindering competition.

 Australia's prudential framework comprises legislation enacted by the Australian Parliament and administered by us, and prudential standards and guidance developed by us.

-When developing prudential requirements, we will consult widely and comprehensively, and in a transparent manner, to make sure that all relevant views are properly considered.
+When developing prudential requirements, we will consider international best practices, consult widely and comprehensively, and in a transparent manner, to make sure that all relevant views are properly considered.